-Amenity value The idea that something has worth because of the pleasant feelings it generates to those who use or view it.
+Amenity value The idea that something has worth because of

+the pleasant feelings it generates.
 This value is often used in cost-benefit analysis to determine the worth of natural resources that will not be harvested for economic gain.

 BECCS Bioenergy with Carbon Capture and Storage